Pray Wisely

 They are our pride and joy.
 We post their smiling faces on our social media—we know they are the descendants of the Israelite army that—time and again—defeated the enemies of God.
 Whole TV shows are written about the excellence in which they are able to accomplish seemingly impossible missions.

 But behind those smiling faces are kids who grew up loving their country, and knowing that if someone didn’t stand in the gap—there would be no country.
-At 19 and 20, when most young people in western countries are struggling to choose between doing their college homework and partying, IDF soldiers are standing at a guard post or sitting in camouflaged mud waiting for instructions as to how they will risk their lives that day.
+At 19 and 20, when most young people in western countries are struggling to choose between doing their college homework and partying, IDF soldiers are having to make split second moral decisions as they dig up terror tunnels inside hospitals and schools, work with informants who could be helping Israel or setting us up for an ambush, or lay camouflaged in mud waiting for instructions as to how they will risk their lives that day.

 For sure, no Israeli wants to see their wounded soldiers abandoned after the fact—but the bureaucracy that one is required to go through to get help in this country is intense, and there is more than one clerk assigned to the task who knows nothing about tact and delicacy.
 Israelis took the event hard and military leaders took it on themselves to not only visit the family, but to immediately change some of the standard procedures that were particularly difficult for trauma victims.